These gluten-free almond flour shortbread cookies are the easiest, healthy vegan shortbread cookie recipe.

 - Chocolate chips – add 1/4 cup of dark chocolate chips into the dough to make vegan chocolate chips shortbread cookies.

 Combine all ingredients

 This is it.
-All you have to do is combine the dry ingredients into the wet ingredients until they form a sticky cookie dough.
+All you have to do is combine the dry ingredients with the wet ingredients until they form a sticky cookie dough.

 The thinner, the crispier

 Then, form 12 cookie dough balls from the dough and place each ball on a cookie sheet covered with parchment paper.

 This cookie dough won’t expand in the oven, so you don’t have to leave much space between each cookie.